-Both Samsung Galaxy S20 and S20 Ultra will have the same processing power.
+Both Samsung Galaxy S20 and S20 Ultra have the same processing power.

 Galaxy S20 units released in North America will be powered by the Qualcomm Snapdragon 865, while those everywhere else will have the Exynos 990.
 Their architecture might be different but relative performance is neck and neck.
 All three S20 sizes will have these chipsets as well as 12GB RAM.
-However, it’s speculated that Samsung might offer a 16GB variant for the Galaxy S20 Ultra.
-If so, this will propel its performance far ahead of the others.
+However, you can get 16GB of RAM for the 512GB Galaxy S20 Ultra, which propels its performance far ahead of the others.

-We can look at benchmarking scores posted by Qualcomm’s prototypes for the Snapdragon 865 to gauge how fast this new CPU might be.
+We can look at benchmarking scores posted by the S20’s Qualcomm Snapdragon 865 to gauge how fast this new chip is compared to the competition.
 It’s actually impressive, as it managed to nearly close the lead set by the powerful A13 Bionic chip of the iPhone 11 Pro Max.
-With the larger potential RAM of the Galaxy S20, Samsung might actually outmuscle Apple in year-by-year releases.
+With the larger potential RAM of the Galaxy S20, Samsung is definitely in the lead among Android brands.

 With Android 10 Pie and One UI 2.0 running in all S20 phones, they will have the latest and best that the platform can offer.
-There are a new features we’ll likely see though, such as Quick Share, which enables AirDrop-like functionality for Galaxy devices.
+There are a new features being introduced, such as Quick Share, which enables AirDrop-like functionality for Galaxy devices.
 It remains to be seen what else Samsung has in store software-wise, so we’ll have to wait until the official reveal.

 The Samsung Galaxy S20 Ultra has more powerful cameras than those on the Galaxy S20.

-Considering that the cameras on the S10 and Note 10 have been big jumps from previous years, it looks like Samsung is pushing it hard for the Galaxy S20.
-The smallest S20 will have a 12MP main Wide camera, a 12MP Ultra-Wide lens and a 64MP Telephoto that has at least 3X optical zoom.
+Considering that the cameras on the S10 and Note 10 have been big jumps from previous years, Samsung is pushing it further for the Galaxy S20.
+The smallest S20 has a 12MP main Wide camera, a 12MP Ultra-Wide lens and a 64MP Telephoto that has at least 3X optical zoom.
 Amazing as those numbers might be, they pale in comparison with those on the Galaxy S20 Ultra.

-Already, there are several new S20 camera features being discussed such as Single Take Photo.
+Moreover, there are several new S20 camera features being included such as Single Take AI.
 This mode lets you pan your camera around a scene while it automatically takes photos and video clips for your perusal and approval.
 Another is QuickTake, which as it implies simply grabs a photo using all three sensors so you can choose the best one.
-It’s almost a certainty that there are more camera innovations to be revealed, including an improved night shooting mode.

 Battery and Other Features